2.5 Creating ad groups

 Connect your ads and keywords

 Include at least one of your keywords in your ad text to show potential customers that it's relevant to what they're looking for.
-You want make sure that your ad text is readable, however, so don't include too many keywords in your ad.
+You want to make sure that your ad text is readable, however, so don't include too many keywords in your ad.

 Highlight what makes you unique

 Include the products, services, or offers that make you competitive, like discounts, promotions or exclusives.
 For example, if you offer free shipping, tell your customers that.
 You'll also want to consider including your brand or company name so your customers see a name they recognize.

 Include a call to action

 Whether you're selling a something or offering a service, tell people how they can buy your products or contact you.
 Call to actions like purchase, call today, order, or get a quote make clear what the next steps are.

 Match your ad to your landing page